tbrowder/Number-Rebase/README.md

 DESCRIPTION
 ===========

 This module provides some convenience functions to convert unsigned integers between different, commonly used number bases: decimal, hexadecimal, octal, and binary.

-There is also a function to convert between bases 2 through 91.
+For completeness, this module's routines converts between between bases 2 through 91.
+The advantage of the highest base conversion is that much more compression when encoding binary data with ASCII characters.

 Note that bases greater than 36 will use a set of digits consisting of a case-sensitive set of ASCII characters in an array indexed from 0..base-1, and the reverse mapping is in a hash.
 Both exported variables are shown in [NUMBERS](./docs/NUMBERS.md).